Do you have an idea that can improve Education for children in Ghana?

 With financial sustainability we mean that there is a business model or a financial strategy that can sustain the operations in the long term.
 We give support for one to three years, and during that period we expect the individual selected to build a model for the operations to become self-sustainable.
-That is that it can sustain and continue to scale without financial support from Tigo and Reach for Change.
+That is that it can sustain and continue to scale without financial support from Reach for Change and our partner companies.

 One of the selection criteria is scalability – what does it mean?

 The ideas must be scalable, meaning that they eventually will change the lives of many children.
 It may start in a small scale but which over the years gains national, regional or even global significance.